dbt-checkpoint/dbt-checkpoint/README.md

 This way, we will automatically look for the required manifest/catalog inside your `my_dbt_project` project folder.

+## General `exclude` and per-hook excluding

+Since `dbt-checkpoint 1.1.0`, certain hooks implement an implicit logic that "discover" their sql/yml equivalent for checking.

+For a complete background please refer to [#118](https://github.com/dbt-checkpoint/dbt-checkpoint/issues/118).

+Since the root-level `exclude` statement is handled by pre-commit, when those hooks discover their related sql/yml files, this root exclusion is ommitted (dbt-checkpoint re-includes files that may have been excluded).
+To exclude files from being discovered by this logic, the `exclude` path/regex must be provided in each hook ([#119](https://github.com/dbt-checkpoint/dbt-checkpoint/pull/119))

 ## List of `dbt-checkpoint` hooks

 :bulb: Click on hook name to view the details.